SrikanthBhandary/blockchain_sawtooth/readme.md

 This project shows the example of the creation of simple transaction processor and running in the docker environment.
 For easy understanding I have removed the docker compose and split into multiple docker files.
 These can be built separately, and docker.host.interal used as host name to communicate from the docker host machine.

-In order to run the following example.
-You have to do the steps.
+In order to run the example.
+You have to run the following commands.

 ### Install the project dependencies ###
 ```